-- 1. To ensure a safe learning environment for all children and adults who enter the building. - 2.
+- 1. To ensure a safe learning environment for all children and adults who enter District Property and/or attend District events/activities. - 2.
 To prevent and reduce potential harm related to incidents of school violence. - 3.
 To foster a positive school climate based on respect for all children and adults in the school. - 4.
 To create partnerships with behavioral health and other care providers in the community for student and family referral.

-This SRO program is unique to the community, based on input from the school administration, teachers, faculty, students, families and community members.
+This SRO program is unique to the community.
 The program is designed to fulfill three overall roles: